seregazhuk/seregazhuk.github.io_old/_posts/2016-07-20-laravel-cache-middleware.md

 <meta name="_token" content="%%csrf_token%%">
 {% endhighlight %}

 Next, we need to tell our middleware the real token for the replacement.
-For this purpuse we can define a new method `initReplaceData` and call it in the constructor:
+For this purpose we can define a new method `initReplaceData` and call it in the constructor:

 {% highlight php %}